getwax/bls-wallet/README.md

 - If you're using a named environment, add `--env <name>`
 - If `docker` requires `sudo`, add `--sudo-docker`

-5. Configure log rotation in docker by setting `/etc/docker/daemon.json` to:
+5. Configure log rotation in docker by setting `/etc/docker/daemon.json` to

 ```json
 {